 Family Support Centers are community-based programs that provide free services to parents with young children birth through age 3 to help them raise healthy children and build productive futures.
-Located in 24 Maryland neighborhoods marked by high numbers of pregnant and parenting adolescents, families with low incomes, low birth-weight babies, high school dropouts, and unemployed adults, the Centers provide comprehensive, preventive services to pregnant women and young families with children under age 4, together.
+Located in Maryland neighborhoods with high numbers of pregnant and parenting adolescents, families living at or near poverty, low birth-weight babies, parents who have not completed high school and/or high school students working towards obtaining a high school diploma, non-English speakers, and under-employed and unemployed adults, the Centers provide comprehensive, preventive services to pregnant women and young families with children under age 4, together.

-Core services, offered in both center- and home-based settings, include: parent education; selfsufficiency programming (adult education, family literacy, ESOL classes, and job readiness); health education and referral for services; developmental infant/toddler assessment and referral; quality developmental child care while the parents are on site; peer support; service coordination; and outreach, collaboration, and resource development.
+Core services, offered in both center- and home-based settings, include: parent education; selfsufficiency programming (adult education, family literacy, ESOL classes, and job readiness); health education, including mental health consultation and referral for services; developmental infant/toddler assessment and referral; quality developmental child care while the parents are on site; peer support; service coordination; and outreach, collaboration, and resource development.
 Center programs are voluntary and parents participate as partners in the effort, not as "clients" or "cases."
 Participants share in policy and program decisions.

 Seven specific outcomes have been identified for the Centers.
-They are: (1) children are immunized ontime; (2) children meet age-appropriate developmental milestones, or are linked with appropriate services; (3) parents develop good parenting skills; (4) parents advocate services and assistance that will benefit their families and negotiate the service system to obtain needed services; (5) adults increase educational attainment levels; (6) adults move toward economic self-sufficiency; and (7) adults plan and space subsequent pregnancies.
+They are: (1) children are immunized ontime; (2) children meet age-appropriate developmental milestones, or are linked with appropriate services; (3) parents develop good parenting skills; (4) parents advocate services and assistance that will benefit their families and negotiate the service system to obtain needed services; (5) adults increase educational attainment levels; (6) adults move toward economic self-sufficiency; and (7) adults engage in decision making regarding the growth of their families.